VickyVikas01/core-java-mini-projects/README.md

-Welcome to my collection of Core Java mini-projects!
-This repository is a place for small, simple console-based applications built using only basic Java fundamentals.
+Welcome to my collection of Core Java Dsa Practice!
+This repository is a place for my dsa learning journey and for small, simple console-based applications built using only basic Java fundamentals

-About The Projects
+About The Repo

-The purpose of these projects is to provide hands-on practice with foundational concepts without relying on complex frameworks or libraries.
-They are designed to be easily understandable for beginners and showcase simple, practical use cases for Core Java syntax.
+The purpose of these repo is to provide hands-on practice with java coding.

-Each project is contained within its own dedicated folder for better organization.
+This repository contains my daily practice and mini projects as part of my Full Stack Developer learning journey.

+Here I upload:
+- Class assignments
+- Practice programs
+- Mini projects
+- Layout designs

+### 🎯 Goal
+To build strong fundamentals

+I will keep updating this repository regularly with new frontend projects and practice work.

+---

+👨‍💻 Learning Journey
+📅 Started in 2026